Prices from £19.99

 Some medicines are not suitable for everybody.
 Underlying medical conditions and other treatments can make it unsuitable to take some treatments.
 If you are unsure whether Airomir is safe for you, speak to your doctor or a pharmacist.

-It is especially important to speak to your doctor or a pharmacist before taking Airomir if you:
+It is important to speak to your doctor or a pharmacist before taking Airomir if you have:

 Speak to your doctor or pharmacist before taking Airomir if you are taking:

-It is important to inform our doctor of all the medicines you are currently taking, including those obtained without a prescription, when you buy Airomir Autohaler from Prescription Doctor.
+It is important to inform our doctor of all the medicines you are currently taking, including those obtained without a prescription.

 All medicine carries the risk of side effects, though not everyone gets them.
 Understanding the risks associated with your medicine and knowing what to look out for are important.